corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/ecosystem/_index.md

 # Integrating Corda into the Wider Ecosystem

-Corda is usually deployed as part of a wider ecosystem of application in a modern enterprise.
+Corda is usually deployed as part of a wider ecosystem of applications in a modern enterprise.
 There are two possible integration points:
 * [Corda REST API]({{< relref "#corda-rest-api">}})
 * [External Messaging API]({{< relref "#external-messaging-api">}}) {{< enterprise-icon >}}